alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 * Enterprises may chose to instead operate a commercial version (e.g. Cloudera, Hortonworks, MapR) which wraps around a portion of the Hadoop distribution and provides additional tools for enterprises.
 * A cloud distribution is typically used to implement Hadoop (e.g. Amazon Web Services)
 * Hadoop operates with the Hadoop distributed file system (HDFS) file system.
 This means that your local file(s) that you want to input into Hadoop and processed through MapReduce must first be pushed to the HDFS file system.
+* Note that Hadoop is not a database, but it can be used to process data held within databases

 ### Hue
 * User interface for Hadoop